azagoruyko/wasd_viewport_controls/README.md

 ## Tips
 Don't forget to press Alt with those keys!

-Remove hotkeys on Alt + WASDQEF keys in order to avoid clashes if you have any.
+Remove existing hotkeys on Alt + WASDQEF keys in order to avoid clashes if you have any.

 In case of bugs, let me know or open an issue here.